![]() |

 C) All animals being purchased or sold shall be individually identified with an approved tag, microchip or tattoo.

-2) To qualify or renew a herd for certification
+2) To qualify or renew a herd for certified contained monitored status

-A) An annual herd inventory must be completed and verified by an accredited veterinarian, or a state or federal veterinarian or animal health investigator, or an authorized representative of the Illinois Department of Natural Resources, within 9-15 months from the anniversary date of the enrollment of the herd in the program.
+A) An annual herd inventory must be completed and verified by an accredited veterinarian, or a state or federal veterinarian, animal health investigator or animal health technician, or an authorized representative of the Illinois Department of Natural Resources, within 9-15 months from the anniversary date of the enrollment of the herd in the program.
+Herds that have not completed the required inventory and inspection within this period of time will be removed from the program.
+Reinstatement of herds will be at Contained Monitored Herd level 1 status.
 The inventory must include:

 i) Approximate number of animals in herd;